#TRUTH FOR ANGELO VASSALLO

 Loading ...

 Aosta.
 Glaciers retreating, mountains crumbling.
-It didn't take the collapse of the Birch glacier last May 28 - which overwhelmed the village of Blatten, in the Swiss canton of Valais - to understand that the climate crisis can have devastating effects, but what happened beyond the Alps requires a reflection on the safe frequentation of the mountains by mountaineers and enthusiasts of altitude.
+It didn't take the collapse of the Birch glacier on May 28 - which overwhelmed the village of Blatten, in the Swiss canton of Valais - to understand that the climate crisis can have devastating effects, but what happened beyond the Alps requires a reflection on the safe frequentation of the mountains by mountaineers and enthusiasts of altitude.

 “What happened in Switzerland it is a limit event - explains Piero Carlesi, president of the Central Scientific Committee of the Italian Alpine Club who, on these issues, works in close contact with the Italian Glaciological Committee - the increase in temperatures caused by climate change leads to a lesser resistance of the rocky bodies at high altitudes held together by the permafrost, which acts like a glue.
 With high temperatures this melts and landslides can occur" which, in the mountain valleys, "will be increasingly common".